NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 ## Cultivating Open Training

-Haase, Robert
+['Robert Haase']

 Published 2024-03-14

-Licensed cc-by-4.0
+Licensed CC-BY-4.0

 In this SaxFDM Digital Kitchen, I introduced current challenges and potential solutions for openly sharing training materials, softly focusing on bio-image analysis.
 In this field a lot of training materials circulate in private channels, but openly shared, reusable materials, according to the FAIR-principles, are still rare.
 Using the CC-BY license and uploading materials to publicly acessible repositories are proposed to fill this gap.

-Tags: open science, research data management, FAIR-principles, bio-image analysis, licensing
+Tags: Open Science, Research Data Management, Fair-Principles, Bio-Image Analysis, Licensing

-Content type: slides
+Content type: Slides

 [https://zenodo.org/records/10816895](https://zenodo.org/records/10816895)